dyanghku/dyanghku.github.io/_pages/publications.md

 ## Work in progress:
 --------------
+- Optimal Assortment and Pricing via Generalized MNL Models with Poisson Arrivals, with Junhui Cai, Ran Chen, Qitao Huang, Martin Wainwright, Linda Zhao, and Wu Zhu.
 - Matrix mixed data sampling with application in nowcasting of group macroeconomics, with Elynn Chen, Huan Lian, and Yan Xu.
+- Independent Component Analysis in Foreign Currency Market, with Ruotian Wang and Yan Xu.
+- Tensor MDP in food delivery services, with Haobo Yu and Wei Zhang.
+- Three-way PCA for the factor zoo problem, with Tong Xu and Yan Xu.
 - Chinese Equity Holding Networks Structure, with Junhui Cai, Haipeng Shen, Wu Zhu, and Linda Zhao.
-- Scalar-on-matrix bilinear regression analysis, with Dong Wang, Haipeng Shen, and Hongtu Zhu.
 - Matrix GARCH model and portfolio construction, with Jianlong Shao, Haipeng Shen and Yan Xu.
-- Tensor decomposition and optimization of food delivery services, with Haobo Yu and Wei Zhang.
-- Parametric portfolio with expected return via Kronecker product decomposition, with Hanni Jie and Yan Xu.
 - The role of AI chatbot in auti-fraud phone call, with Xiaoliang Chen, Guoyu Kang, Haipeng Shen, and Echo Wan.
-- Three-way PCA for the factor zoo problem, with Tong Xu and Yan Xu.